ejpascualj/note-taker/README.md

 ## Development & Features

-This application uses and Express.js back end, and saves and retreives notes date from a JSON file.
+This application uses and Express.js back end, and saves and retreives notes data from a JSON database.

 ## License